ICSA Cookery Schools are selected and ‘Accredited’ for their consistent quality teaching standards and cookery facilities.

 Tell us a little bit about your career journey to becoming a chef tutor

-Starting at 15 in a local gastro pub at the weekends whilst at high school, I left school and attended Accrington & Rossendale College on the NVQ path full time whilst working part time at the Hilton Hotel in Manchester, once I gained my level 3 NVQ I left for full time work landing in a small gastro pub in north Bolton at the age of 18 I progressed up to head chef by 21 and achieved an AA rosette.
-From there I took three years out of the UK traveling around mostly north America before returning to do my professional teaching qualification and returning to Accrington & Rossendale as a tutor there, and then finally progressed to Northcote as firstly junior tutor before stepping up to head tutor last September having been here for 4 years already I’m looking forward to the exciting future Northcote has lined up.
+Starting at 15 in a local gastro pub at the weekends whilst at high school, I left school and attended Accrington & Rossendale College on the NVQ path full time whilst working part time at the Hilton Hotel in Manchester.
+Once I gained my level 3 NVQ, I left for full time work landing in a small gastro pub in north Bolton and at the age of 18 I progressed up to head chef by 21 and achieved an AA rosette.
+From there I took three years out of the UK travelling around mostly North America before returning to do my professional teaching qualification and returning to Accrington & Rossendale as a tutor there.
+I then finally progressed to Northcote as firstly junior tutor before stepping up to head tutor last September having been here for 4 years already I’m looking forward to the exciting future Northcote has lined up.

 Also one thing that people may not know about the school…?

-The cookery school at Northcote is now 11 years old and has done a large variety of courses ranging from the basics of cooking up covering all and most cuisines even to an advanced 5-day course which includes a lunch service in the main kitchen we even get guest chefs to do a course now and again with the last guest chef being our own Lisa Goodwin-Allen.
-The difference we have than most other schools is the fact we are situated right in the heart of the kitchen with a front row vantage point of everything happening in a Michelin Star kitchen this unique view point allows us as a cookery school team to showcase an first hand experience into a live kitchen.
+The cookery school at Northcote is now 11 years old and has done a large variety of courses ranging from the basics of cooking up covering all and most cuisines even to an advanced 5-day course, which includes a lunch service in the main kitchen.
+We even get guest chefs to do a course now and again with the last guest chef being our own Lisa Goodwin-Allen.
+The difference we have to most other schools is the fact we are situated right in the heart of the kitchen with a front row vantage point of everything happening in a Michelin Star kitchen.
+This unique view point allows us as a cookery school team to showcase first-hand what a Michelin-Starred kitchen is like day to day.

 What can students expect from your style of teaching/their overall cookery experience?